krishnaanaril/Notes/Books/HowToTalkSoKidsWillListen.md

 - Instead of punishment:
   - Express your feelings strongly - without attacking character. eg: "I'm furious that my new saw was left outside to rust  in the rain"
   - State your expectations. eg: "I expect the tools to be returned after they've been borrowed"
-  - Show the child how to make amends. eg: "What this saw needs now is a little steel wook and a lot of elbow grease."
+  - Show the child how to make amends. eg: "What this saw needs now is a little steel wool and a lot of elbow grease."
   - Offer a choice. eg: "You can borrow my tools and return them or you can give up the privilege of using them.
 You decide."
   - Take action.
 Allow the child to experience the consequences of his/her behaviour.
   - Problem solve